fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

 ### Step 1

-Currently, there are 2 ways to start creating your subjects.xlsx file with SODA:

-1A.
-Start from scratch with SODA

-1B.
-Continue working on an existing subjects.xlsx file
+You can start by either Creating a subjects.xlsx file from scratch with SODA or Continue working on an existing subjects.xlsx file.

-If you start with:

-(1A): You can go straight to step 2.

-If you start with:

-(1B): You will be able to specify the location of the existing subjects file: either from your computer or from a Pennsieve dataset.
-Clicking `Confirm` after specifying the file path or a Pennsieve dataset will load the information from the file onto SODA.
+If you want to continue working on an existing subjects.xlsx file, you will be prompted to either import it from your computer, or specify a Pennsieve dataset where the file is currently located.
+SODA will load information from such subjects file so you can edit them through the SODA interface.

 ### Step 2

-You will be able to add new subjects or edit/delete existing subjects (if any).
-If at least 1 subject is added, a table of subjects will be provided with each row containing a subject and the tasks associated with it (Edit/Copy/Delete).
+If you are continuing to work on an existing subjects file, the subjects included in that file will be shown in the table.
+They can be modified or removed through the associated Edit/Copy/Delete buttons.

-Clicking on `Add a subject` will prompt you to a form where you can add a new subject by entering information about it.
-The form contains the below fields with mandatory fields written in bold and optional fields in italic.
+Click on `Add a subject` to add a new subject.
+This will prompt you to a form where you can add enter information about that subject based on the fields listed below.

 <video
   controls